 1) They are Students of Professor Google

-Today’s learners want information right around .5 milliseconds after they learn they need it.
-In other words, they want information immediately and loathe the idea of getting it in an inefficient manner because they are used to this speed and because their lives are too packed to not have it.
+Today’s learners want information at the moment of need.
+They want information immediately and loathe the idea of getting it in an inefficient manner because they are used to this speed and because their lives are too packed to not have it.

 The Internet is a powerful tool in accomplishing this goal, and modern learners are leveraging its awesomeness with a vengeance.
 In fact, more than 70% of workers use the web as a go-to source of information about their jobs and any unforeseen problems that arise.
 And why wouldn’t they?
 Quick Google searches are what they’ve grown up with, and they are pretty darn useful.
 This has become a constant part of their lives, and they are bringing this drive for information “right now” to the workplace along with all their mobile devices that make searching immediately possible.

 But wait.
-This doesn’t mean workers want only completely informal learning, but they do need formal training to be presented in a concise and efficient way, 24/7, and on-demand.
-This is because they require that information while their work is already in progress, so it has to be quick to keep productivity going.
+This doesn’t mean workers want only completely informal learning, but they do need formal training to be delivered in a concise and efficient way, 24/7, and on-demand.
+This is because they require that information while their work is handy, so it has to be quick to keep productivity going.

 2) They Own Multiple Devices

-Users are even prone to accessing information on two different devices at the same time.
+Users are even prone to accessing your learning content on two different devices at the same time.
 Example: Streaming videos on a laptop while using a smartphone to scroll through social media.
-This includes a reported 87% of people using another device while also watching television.

 This also means that your content needs to be exceptionally engaging to break through all the distractions created by multiple screens, social media outlets, and news sources.
 Even more importantly, your information needs to be relevant.
 Interesting or fun content is good to a degree, but learners will back out when they don’t see value in your information.

-3) They Want to Learn on Their Terms
+3) They Want to Learn On Their Own Terms

 As an eLearning designer, you need to consider and create multiple paths to get to the same conclusion to accommodate this need for flexibility.
 For example, your course should be responsive - aka. designed so that it can be started on one device and continued on another and back again.